rajagup05/Linux/complete Linux bootcamp/Networking, services and system updates/NTP.md

 - chronyd (Chrony): The modern standard.
 Fast, highly accurate, and handles intermittent network connections exceptionally well.
 (RHEL, CentOS, Fedora, Ubuntu (newer versions))
 - ntpd: The classic reference implementation of NTP.
 Largely replaced by Chrony but still used in specific older setups.
 (Older Linux distributions)

+### 2. How to Manage Time and Check NTP Status

+Regardless of which daemon runs in the background, you can use the unified timedatectl command to check your NTP synchronization status:

+`timedatectl status`

+### 3. Configuring Chrony (Modern Standard)